 You gain +2 to attack and damage rolls made with this magic weapon.

-You may the power word shield spell as a bonus action, but only at a range of touch, or to a target of a healing spell you cast.
+You may the power word: shield spell as a bonus action, but only at a range of touch, or to a target of a healing spell you cast.
 Once this feature is used three times, it cannot be used again until the next dawn.

 Verdant Sphere